This beloved Bakersville Creekwalk tradition is anticipated to return in fall of 2027.

 Activities and entertainment for all ages make this a perfect outing for the whole family.

 Apple butter making is a tradition with roots stretching back more than 300 years in the Appalachian Mountains.
 Early settlers brought the craft to the Blue Ridge Mountains, where it became an essential part of fall harvest celebrations.
-The Mitchell County Historical Society is proud to keep this tradition alive through our annual festival.
+The Mitchell County Historical Society is proud to keep this tradition alive through the Apple Butter Festival.

 Interested in being a vendor at the Apple Butter Festival?
 We welcome arts & crafts vendors, food vendors, and community organizations.
-Contact us for vendor application details and booth information.
+Vendor application details and booth information will be shared as plans for fall of 2027 are confirmed.

 Contact Us for Details